Steve Meretzky: Biography

-In 1988 Meretzky celebrated his greatest accomplishment to date.
-The birth of his son Daniel.
+In 1988 Meretzky had his son Daniel Meretzky.

 In 1994, Meretzky co-founded Boffo Games with Michael Dornbrook and Leo DaCosta, and developed such titles as the story puzzle game Hodj 'n' Podj and the detective comedy The Space Bar until the company closed its doors in 1997.
 In 1998, he worked as a consultant on Blizzard Entertainment's canceled adventure game Warcraft Adventures: Lord of the Clans.

 Around the year 2000, Meretzky joined WorldWinner as a game advisor and Principal Game Designer.
 Meretzky is also a charter member of the Computer Game Developers Association, and a frequent speaker at industry conferences such as GDC.

 Meretzky appears as himself antagonizing rapper MC Frontalot in the music video for "It Is Pitch Dark." (released on Secrets from the Future).
 The song references several of Meretzky's text adventure games, and the video is directed by documentarian Jason Scott Sadofsky, whose film GET LAMP is about the genre.

 Several years later, Meretzky joined Blue Fang Games to work on the popular Zoo Tycoon franchise.
 He was employed as a Vice President of Design at social media game developer Playdom from 2008 to 2013, at which point he became Vice President of Creative at GSN Games.
 In November 2016 he became Vice President of Games at Swedish mobile game company King.

-On October 28th, 2022, Meretzky along with, Leo DaCosta and Michael Dornbrook, re-formed Boffo Games as Boffo Intergalactic Games, and digitally re-released The Space Bar on ZOOM-Platform.com.
+On October 28, 2022, Meretzky along with Leo DaCosta and Michael Dornbrook, re-formed Boffo Games as Boffo Intergalactic Games, and digitally re-released The Space Bar on ZOOM-Platform.com.
 This version of the game was based on an unreleased DVD version with higher resolution cinematic visuals and improved audio.